magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 <!--- MC-32314-->

-*  Magento now honors the customer group settings when you create a new customer from the Admin in a multi-site deployment.
+*  Magento now honors customer group settings when you create a new customer from the Admin in a multi-site deployment.

 <!--- MC-32178-->